-There are hidden reasons why you might be gaining weight while breastfeeding, which is of course dissapointing and very frustrating.
+There are hidden reasons why you might be gaining weight while breastfeeding, which is of course disappointing and very frustrating.
 Especially when you are eating healthy, exercising and breastfeeding.
 Then, you see all these women proclaiming their easy-peasy weight loss, and it makes for one giant stress ball.
+These stress hormone cortisol levels are working against you trying to lose that baby weight.
 Gaining weight while breastfeeding is more common than you feel, and understanding the hidden reasons behind the weight gain, or lack of weight loss, can really help you feel less-stressed.

-As a Pre/Postnatal Fitness Specialist, and founder of a very popular breastfeeding diet and fitness program, The Postpartum Cure, I have lots of experience helping mamas tweak their diets and mind set to be able to lose weight without losing their milk supply.
+As a Pre/Postnatal Fitness Specialist, and founder of a very popular breastfeeding diet and fitness program, The Postpartum Cure, I have lots of experience helping mamas tweak their diets and mind set to be able to lose weight without losing their milk supply, the healthy way.

-In desperation, many mamas will skip meals, starve and work out like crazy to combat the weight gain while breastfeeding.
+In desperation, many new moms will skip meals, starve and work out like crazy to combat the weight gain while breastfeeding.
 This is not good.

 I teach in my program the importance of nutrients verses calories, which we will go into more in depth in a bit, as well as proper workouts and mind sets to help understand cravings and difficulties losing weight while breastfeeding.
 Let’s get into the 5 hidden reasons you’re gaining weight while breastfeeding.